clement-lee/crandep/cran-comments.md

-This is a resubmission of version 0.1.0.
+This is a resubmission of version 0.1.0, which also fixes the ERROR in last released version's CRAN status - see `checking examples ...
+NOTE / ERROR` below.